 Key takeaways

-• ONVIF is the physical-security industry’s only viable multi-vendor standard.
-Created by Axis, Bosch and Sony in 2008, it now covers 7+ active profiles and is implemented by virtually every enterprise IP camera and VMS worth considering in 2026.
+• ONVIF is the only viable multi-vendor standard in physical security.
+Founded in 2008 by Axis, Bosch and Sony, it now covers seven active profiles and passed 35,000 conformant products entering 2026.
+Almost every enterprise IP camera and VMS worth shortlisting speaks it.

-• Profiles are a la carte, not a cumulative stack.
-A camera typically implements S or T for streaming, G for edge recording, M for analytics metadata, plus A/C/D when access control is in scope — never assume one implies another.
+• ONVIF profiles are a la carte, not a cumulative stack.
+A camera implements S or T for streaming, G for edge recording, M for analytics metadata, plus A, C and D when access control is in scope.
+Never assume one profile implies another.

 Why Fora Soft wrote this playbook

-Across 21 years and 625+ delivered products, Fora Soft has shipped more ONVIF-backed VMS, NVR, body-worn, courtroom and analytics projects than we can comfortably list.
-ONVIF is the single most important interoperability standard in IP surveillance, and it is also the most misunderstood.
-Nine out of ten integrators who call us already own the hardware and the VMS, but they misread the profiles and then wonder why the system will not talk to itself.
+Fora Soft is a software development company that has built video and real-time communication software since 2005.
+Across 20+ years and 250+ delivered products, we have shipped more ONVIF-backed VMS, NVR, body-worn, courtroom and analytics projects than we can comfortably list.
+ONVIF is the single most important interoperability standard in IP surveillance, and it is also the most misread.
+Nine out of ten integrators who call us already own the hardware and the VMS, then wonder why the two will not talk to each other.
+The answer is almost always a profile mismatch nobody checked.

-This guide is the briefing we give a client in Week 1 of a new surveillance project — what each ONVIF profile does, where it breaks, which profile to mandate, how to validate conformance in minutes, and where you are going to fall back to vendor SDKs anyway.
-See our video surveillance services and project portfolio for the kind of deployments it is calibrated against.
+This guide is the briefing we give a client in week one of a new surveillance project: what each ONVIF profile does, where it breaks, which profile to mandate, how to validate conformance in minutes, and where you will fall back to vendor SDKs anyway.
+It is calibrated against real deployments, including VALT, the enterprise video surveillance platform we have been the sole development team behind for over a decade, now used by 770+ US organizations and 50,000+ users under HIPAA.
+See our video surveillance development services for the kind of work this playbook comes out of.

 Weighing up ONVIF versus a vendor SDK?

-Thirty minutes with a Fora Soft engineer will save you weeks of integration pain on camera shortlisting and VMS architecture.
+Thirty minutes with a Fora Soft engineer saves weeks of integration pain on camera shortlisting and VMS architecture.

 What ONVIF actually is (and isn’t)

-ONVIF (Open Network Video Interface Forum) is a non-profit industry consortium founded in 2008 by Axis Communications, Bosch Security Systems and Sony Corporation.
-Its charter is narrow and specific: produce open standards for the interfaces between IP-based physical security products.
-It publishes spec documents, hosts conformance testing, and maintains a public list of certified products.
+ONVIF (Open Network Video Interface Forum) is a non-profit industry consortium founded in 2008 by Axis Communications, Bosch Security Systems and Sony.
+Its charter is narrow: produce open standards for the interfaces between IP-based physical security products.
+It publishes specification documents, runs conformance testing, and maintains a public list of certified products that had passed 35,000 devices and clients entering 2026.

 At the wire level, ONVIF defines web services using SOAP 1.2 over HTTP(S) with WSDL contracts, plus RTSP/RTP for media.
 Authentication is Digest or WS-Security UsernameToken.
-Events travel over SOAP notifications (pull-point or base) — and, since Profile M, optionally over MQTT with JSON payloads.
+Events travel over SOAP notifications, either pull-point or base, and since Profile M they can also travel over MQTT with JSON payloads.
+Devices are discovered on the LAN with WS-Discovery.

 What ONVIF is not.
-It is not a video format (H.264, H.265 are codecs, not ONVIF), not a cloud platform, not a management layer.
-It does not ship reference hardware.
-And critically it never standardizes proprietary features — Axis ACAP, Bosch IVA, Hikvision AcuSense, Hanwha Wisenet AI all live outside the ONVIF spec, even on ONVIF-certified cameras.
+It is not a video format.
+H.264 and H.265 are codecs, not ONVIF.
+It is not a cloud platform, not a management UI, and it ships no reference hardware.
+Critically, it never standardizes proprietary features.
+Axis ACAP, Bosch IVA, Hikvision AcuSense and Hanwha Wisenet AI all live outside the spec, even on ONVIF-certified cameras.

 Why ONVIF won the standards war

-The only real alternative, PSIA (Physical Security Interoperability Alliance, also founded 2008), covered a wider scope and used REST rather than SOAP — intellectually cleaner but politically isolated.
-ONVIF got the founding three manufacturers, then Hanwha, Pelco, Hikvision and Dahua, and the market followed.
-PSIA still exists but is effectively moribund for new deployments.
-Any integrator who tells you otherwise is 10 years out of date.
+The only real rival, PSIA (Physical Security Interoperability Alliance, also founded 2008), covered a wider scope and used REST rather than SOAP.
+It was cleaner on paper and politically isolated in practice.
+ONVIF had the three founding manufacturers, then Hanwha, Pelco, Hikvision and Dahua, and the market followed.
+PSIA still exists but is effectively dormant for new deployments.
+Any integrator who tells you otherwise is a decade out of date.

 The ONVIF profile roster at a glance

-There are seven active profiles in 2026 plus a growing set of modular Add-ons.
-Profile Q was deprecated in 2022 for security reasons.
-Here is the canonical map:
+There are seven active profiles in 2026 plus Profile V, a cloud profile in release-candidate status, and a small set of modular add-ons.
+Profile Q was deprecated on April 1, 2022 for security reasons.
+Here is the canonical map.

 | Profile | Domain | Baseline use case | Status in 2026 |